60 Minutes: Andy Rooney segment

-From 1978 to 2011, the program usually ended with a (usually light-hearted and humorous) commentary by Andy Rooney expounding on topics of wildly varying import, ranging from international politics, to economics, and to personal philosophy on everyday life.
+From 1978 to 2011, the program usually ended with (usually light-hearted and humorous) commentary by Andy Rooney expounding on topics of wildly varying importance, ranging from international politics, to economics, and his personal philosophy on everyday life.
 One recurring topic was measuring the amount of coffee in coffee cans.

 Rooney's pieces, particularly one in which he referred to actor Mel Gibson as a "wacko", on occasion led to complaints from viewers.
 In 1990, Rooney was suspended without pay for three months by then-CBS News President David Burke, because of the negative publicity around his saying that "too much alcohol, too much food, drugs, homosexual unions, cigarettes [are] all known to lead to premature death."
 He wrote an explanatory letter to a gay organization after being ordered not to do so.
 After four weeks without Rooney, 60 Minutes lost 20% of its audience.
 CBS management concluded that it was in their best interest to have Rooney return immediately.

 Rooney published several books documenting his contributions to the program, including Years of Minutes and A Few Minutes with Andy Rooney.
 Rooney retired from 60 Minutes, delivering his final commentary on October 2, 2011; it was his 1,097th commentary over his 34-year career on the program.
 He died one month later on November 4, 2011.
 On November 13, 2011, 60 Minutes featured an hour-long tribute to Rooney and his career and included a rebroadcast of his final commentary segment.

 Opening sequence

 The show's current intertitle since October 29, 2006.

 The opening sequence features a 60 Minutes "magazine cover" with the show's trademark, an Aristo stopwatch, intercut with preview clips of the episode's stories.
 The sequence ends with each of the correspondents and hosts introducing themselves.
-The last host who appears (currently Scott Pelley) then says, "Those stories tonight on 60 Minutes".
+The last host who appears then says, "Those stories tonight on 60 Minutes".
 When Rooney was a prominent fixture, the final line was "Those stories and Andy Rooney, tonight on 60 Minutes".
 Before that, and whenever Rooney did not appear, the final line was "Those stories and more, tonight on 60 Minutes".

 The stopwatch counts off each of the broadcast's 60 minutes, starting from zero at the beginning of each show.
 It is seen during the opening title sequence, before each commercial break, and at the tail-end of the closing credits, and each time it appears it displays (within reasonable accuracy) the elapsed time of the episode to that point.

 On October 29, 2006, the opening sequence changed from a black background, which had been used for over a decade, to white.
 Also, the gray background for the Aristo stopwatch in the "cover" changed to red, the color for the title text changed to white, and the stopwatch itself changed from the diagonal position it had been oriented in for 31 years to an upright position.